antfu/contribute/README.md

 [Corepack](https://nodejs.org/api/corepack.html) makes sure you are using the correct version for package manager when you run corresponding commands.
 Projects might have `packageManager` field in their `package.json`.

 Under projects with configures shown on the right, when Corepack is enabled, it will install `v7.1.5` of `pnpm` if you don't have it already and use that version to run your command.
-This make sure everyone working on this project will have exact same behavior for the dependencies and the lockfile.
+This makes sure everyone working on this project will have the same behavior for the dependencies and the lockfile.

 </td><td width="500px"><br>